-Concurrent with the lease amendment and the BOXR sale, the Company entered into a sublease for the remaining term of the lease.
-Under the terms of the sublease agreement, the sublessee will lease approximately 70% of the facility and will be responsible for the corresponding percentage of operating lease costs and variable lease costs.
+Concurrent with the lease amendment and the BOXR sale, the Company entered into a sublease for a significant portion of the leased premises for the remaining term of the lease.
+Under the terms of the sublease agreement, the sublessee leased approximately 70% of the facility and is responsible for the corresponding percentage of operating lease costs and variable lease costs.
 Variable lease costs include common area maintenance and other operating charges.